 Looking for professional advice on how to get started or flesh out that piece of writing you're working on?
 The Writing Center offers all Prescott College students a comfortable, non-judgmental space in which to explore new writing strategies and get constructive feedback.
-Please send questions or drafts to email@example.com or check out the writing tips and stories in our Learning Commons Weekly
+For on-campus undergraduate students, please schedule an appointment using the writing center's scheduler.
+For off-campus and graduate students, please send questions or drafts to email@example.com.

 Writing Center Resources